What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

 - USDCHF

-This percentage of the total trade transaction turnover volume is what makes these four major currency pairs to be referred to as major forex pairs or in short "majors".
+This percentage of the total trade transaction turnover volume is what makes these four major currency pairs to be known as major forex pairs or in short "majors".

 This major volume of trade transactions of the total turnover daily volume is also what makes these 4 currency pairs the most traded currency pairs and the best currency pairs to trade especially among the Day Traders.